 In this loft-style home, bunker cage wall lights illuminate the staircase whereas large metal pendant lights on poles provide general lighting for the area below.
 They both connect well with the black metal beams and stair railings, providing contrast to the smooth wooden floor.

 This room has lots of wood against a white backdrop.
 The black metal provides a nice visual counterweight and is present in different furniture pieces.
 The station pendant lights above the table show how this counterweight can be layered properly across the height of the space.

 This living room is a good example of how to successfully combine styles.
 Stylish leather chesterfield seating is perfectly played out against the concrete surroundings.
-The large black metal floor lamp, together with other industrial black (pendant) lighting in the room, add visual interest and create an obvious masculine statement.
+The large black metal floor lamp, together with other black pendant lighting in the room, adds visual interest and create an obvious masculine statement.

 Even in the most eclectic home a metal cage tripod lamp gives a robust, industrial edge to a space.
 Great for in hallways, corners, living rooms and studies, you can use a tripod as task or accent lighting.
 Use Edison-style bulbs for these lamps as they complete the industrial vibe.

 These are just a few ideas to create an edgy statement.
 Are you a fan of black metal pendant lights, or would you go for other pendant lighting?
 Let us know your thoughts & ideas in the comments below!

 Image 1 & 2 via houzz, image 3 & 4 via Pinterest